notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

   Nothing makes your point better than a good example.
 Avoid metaphors that can be misinterpreted.
 - **Use objective times and dates**
   To ensure the relevance of your content, use "in December 2017" rather than "last month".
-- **Avoid clogging your sentences with special characters, acronyms, abbreviations or numerals** which can rapidly lose readers.
+- **Avoid clogging your sentences with acronyms, abbreviations or numerals** which can rapidly lose readers.

 ### Structure your points

-**Break your text into paragraphs** to separate ideas. **Organise your text into groups** and sub-groups that you can draw attention to with subtitles.
+**Break your text into paragraphs** to separate ideas. **Organise your text into sections** and sub-sections that you can draw attention to with subtitles.

-**Create space and use formatting tools** to make your content readable on a screen (titles, subtitles, graphs, bullet points).
+**Create space and use formatting tools** to make your content readable on a screen (titles, subtitles, bold text, bullet points).

 Internet users are generally happy to move diagonally across a page in order to quickly get a sense of the content, before dwelling longer if they consider it interesting.
 A clearly structured text will make this task easier for them and will create a higher chance of attracting their attention.

 #### Respect semantics

-The language of HTML, when used to describe webpages, is put together with tags that allow for the content to be structured in a way that’s understandable for web browsers, screen readers and search engines.
+The HTML language, which is used to describe webpages, provide a set of tags that allow for the content to be structured in a way that’s understandable for web browsers, screen readers and search engines.
 Each one of these tags is a precise signifier for how the text will function upon the page (title, link, quotations, etc.).

 Editor formatting tools will help you to insert these tags into your content, but these should be **used for their purpose and not just for show**.
 For example: